justinthejaguar/Ktrey-Monster-Classes/README.md

 Classes Included:
 Arenea, Chameleon Man, Eye Tyrant, Flutterling, Gnoll, Harpy, Living Statue, Lizardman, Phanaton, Rock Man, and Tortoisefolk

-Each have their own abilities and journal entries for progression contained.
+Each has its own abilities and journal entry for progression contained.

 For any questions on the module reach out on Discord to: Jaguar#8265